Reported Speech

 Reported speech (also called indirect speech) is used to report what someone else has said, without quoting their exact words.
 It allows you to summarize, paraphrase, and integrate others’ statements smoothly into your speech or writing.

-Using reported speech correctly involves changes in pronouns, verb tenses, time expressions, and word order, depending on when the original statement was made.
+Using reported speech correctly involves changes in pronouns, verb tenses, time expressions, and word order (mainly in reported questions), depending on when the original statement was made.

 - Direct speech quotes someone’s exact words, usually inside quotation marks: